 - We can start with the static page because we made the typography first based on that page.
 That is also the easiest page to slice.

 - Homepage or Frontpage.
 It has several sections.
 Every section has its style and behavior.
 It is a challenging page.
 You will slice other pages easily after finishing this page.

 I sliced the design that I bought.
-You can see it here.
+You can see it the Bioven here.
 I'm sorry if that was a bad example.
 I knew that was incomplete.
 I coded it in a single day.
 The homepage has about 11 sections.
 I didn't have time to complete it or to make it perfect.
 But I hope you got the points here.
 I didn't use any CSS or JS library.
 I even made a plan to code the JS in VanillaJS.

 Slicing is a daily task for front-end developers.
 In these modern days, it is easy to code for cross-browsers.
 Many web browsers support modern HTML tags and CSS attributes.
 Most of them use WebKit as their engines such as Google Chrome, Safari, Opera, and Microsoft Edge.
 Microsoft Edge uses Blink as its engine, but Blink is a fork of WebKit.
 I remember my old days working with Internet Explorer 8.
 It forced me to use old tags of HTML and attributes of CSS.
 Kids today prefer to learn JS libraries such as React or Vue without any fundamentals.
 In the end, they have trouble when slicing.
 I think slicing HTML is a good task for front-end interviews.